 Outliers - Malcolm Gladwell

 Acclaimed writer Gladwell looks at the factors that predict success in any field and narrows them down to several areas.
 Using examples from Beethoven to Bill Gates, he identifies the common elements - the circumstances of the individual's birth, the culture they are raised in, and the world that surrounds them as they introduce their talents to a wider audience.
 He also cites a major factor in the time these outliers spend honing their craft.
 Is there such a thing as a "self-made man"?
-(Large Print and Audiobook)
+(452 pages; 5 Large Print copies, plus audiobook)

 The Quickening - Michelle Hoover